The First Book Grant (FBG) for Research on Minoritized Christian Communities in North America

-What is the First Book Grant for Scholars of Color?
+What is the First Book Grant for Research on Minoritized Christian Communities in North America?

 What do I need to know to apply?